When you don’t know what you’re looking for… it’s easy to make mistakes.

 The dental surgery area and tools should appear spotless in order to eliminate cross contamination.
 Masks and gloves are a must and items should be placed within sterile areas, wrapped in plastic or in bags.
 You should feel comfortable and safe.
 The dentist should, whenever possible, use a “dental dam” being a piece of flexible plastic that isolates the teeth being worked on.
 This dam means that the rest of your mouth, lungs and body are separated from the work being done… a much healthier method of dentistry.
 Insist on it.

-4. An In Depth Exam with Gum & Bone Charting
+4. An In-Depth Exam WITH Gum & Bone Charting

 “Perio Charting” should be carried out to ensure that the foundations of your teeth are healthy.
 This process measures the depth of gum pockets, hygienists can then focus on areas of concern.
 If you have healthy gums, there is less chance of developing associated diseases.
 If your gums are bleeding, this is a sign of deeper pockets.

 5. Magnification, Cameras and Digital X-ray Sensors